Why Do Cats Put Their Butt In Your Face?

 The reason's actually pretty cute 🍑

-Are you ever just sitting happily, binge-watching the latest Netflix documentary, when your cat saunters over, turns around and sticks her whole butt in your face?
+Are you ever just sitting happily, binge-watching the latest Netflix documentary or trying to get some work done on your laptop, when your cat saunters over, turns around and sticks her whole butt in your face?

 Turns out, it means your cat loves you.